 Supporting evidence

-You need to submit supporting evidence for exceptional circumstances, extensions, and a suspension request.
-This includes medical evidence, what to do if you have a short-term illness and other types of acceptable evidence.
+You need to submit supporting evidence for exceptional circumstances, extensions, a suspension request and (for IFP students only) missing a class.
+This includes medical evidence and other types of acceptable evidence.

-You are required to provide supporting evidence when you submit one of the following:
+You need to provide supporting evidence when you submit:

 Schools will not normally accept a request for exceptional circumstances or grant coursework extension requests if evidence is not provided.